bainro/mcn_ephys/analysis/README.md

 ### Developers only at this point.
-Not ready for user use.
+Not ready for users.

 Scripts for running data analysis (e.g. theta modulation).